moodle-an-hochschulen/moodle-theme_boost_union/README.md

 In this tab, you can enable and configure multiple information banners to be shown on selected pages.

+#### Tab "Advertisement tiles"

+In this tab, you can enable and configure multiple advertisement tiles to be shown on site home.

 ### Settings page "Functionality"

 #### Tab "Courses"